Pedestrian advocacy group says city has no business fining pedestrians

 Ron Burke advised the City Council to focus instead on what he called the real problem: careless drivers and streets designed to encourage dangerous driving.

 “Pedestrians deserve the right of way.
 The laws are already set up to accommodate that.
-Whether they’re talking on their phone, talking to a friend, listening to music or whatever, they are to be protected under the laws.
-Cars are supposed to stop for them,” Burke said.
+Whether they’re talking on their phone, talking to a friend, listening to music or whatever, they are to be protected under the laws,” Burke said.

 “The law already rightly puts the onus on people driving a 3,000-pound car to stop for pedestrians in a crosswalk.
 This proposed ordinance would inappropriately put the onus on pedestrians to essentially dodge cars.
 It makes no sense to fine people for legally crossing in a crosswalk.”